 We will not be focusing on Chicago Venture Partners, as previously stated we will instead be focusing on Iliad Research and Trading and the publicly listed companies that have entered security purchase agreements, note purchase agreements, promissory notes and similar forms of financing as these tend to be more common among distressed companies.
 Firstly, we will take a more detailed look at two of these companies that have recently exhibited suspect price action in order to illustrate the nature and timing of these agreements.
 Later on, we will give an overview of the rates of return generated by 28 different companies since they entered into SPAs or debt agreements with Iliad.
 Please note that we will be comparing historical share prices to those of March 4, 2020, as this date precedes the “Great Corona Crash”.

 We also welcome our readers who have invested in or traded the above listed companies to please come forward and share their experiences.
-This will prove very valuable as a warning to current and prospective investors/traders about the perils of getting involved with companies that have entered into any sort of agreement with Iliad Research and Trading.
+This will prove very valuable as a warning to current and prospective investors/traders about the perils of getting involved with companies that have links to Iliad Research and Trading.

 ADXS , AIM , BRGO , BYOC , CGIX , CREG , CVSI , CYDY , EFOI , FTFT , GBLX , GTCH , PHOT , HEPA , INPX , MAXD , MGTI , MYO , NLST , NBY , OTLK , REAC , SEII , SING , VAPE , VHUB , VTEQ , FTNW